lclpadilha/LWCRepo/README.md

 # LWCRepo
 This is my repo for study best practice of JS and LWC.
+In some time I'll add new features.